vishalsingh3363/Object_Detection_YoloV4/README.md

 - `!./darknet detector train data/Person_Car/image_data.data cfg/yolov4_train.cfg yolov4.conv.137 -dont_show`

-In the Image, you can see not only the vehicles being detected, but people, as well as the motorbikes, are detected too!
+In the Image, you can see not only the Car, people, and  motorbikes are detected!

 The YOLO object detector is performing quite well here.